Holtzinger named 2020 CASA of the Year

 “My first case lasted three years,” Holtzinger said.

 Holtzinger, who grew up in Tulsa and is a graduate of Phillips University, said he’s always enjoyed working with children.
-He retired as a teacher with Autry Technology Center, and now he is a mental health specialist at Integris Bass Behavioral Health Services in Enid.
+He is a mental health specialist at Integris Bass Behavioral Health Services in Enid.

 “I like CASA because it’s an independent voice for the child,” he said.
 “We have no agenda other than the best interest for the child.
 What is most rewarding is seeing family reunification and also seeing children once again have a chance to find a situation where they can thrive rather than become traumatized.”